Gene duplication: As amplification

 Gene duplication does not necessarily constitute a lasting change in a species' genome.
 In fact, such changes often don't last past the initial host organism.
 From the perspective of molecular genetics, gene amplification is one of many ways in which a gene can be overexpressed.
 Genetic amplification can occur artificially, as with the use of the polymerase chain reaction technique to amplify short strands of DNA in vitro using enzymes, or it can occur naturally, as described above.
 If it's a natural duplication, it can still take place in a somatic cell, rather than a germline cell (which would be necessary for a lasting evolutionary change).

 Role in cancer

 Duplications of oncogenes are a common cause of many types of cancer.
 In such cases the genetic duplication occurs in a somatic cell and affects only the genome of the cancer cells themselves, not the entire organism, much less any subsequent offspring.
 Recent comprehensive patient-level classification and quantification of driver events in TCGA cohorts revealed that there are on average 12 driver events per tumor, of which 1.5 are amplifications of oncogenes.

+Whole-genome duplications are also frequent in cancers, detected in 30% to 36% of tumors from the most common cancer types.
+Their exact role in carcinogenesis is unclear, but they in some cases lead to loss of chromatin segregation leading to chromatin conformation changes that in turn lead to oncogenic epigenetic and transcriptional modifications.